Sign into your Universal Credit account

-Universal Credit is a new payment that when introduced, will support you if you are on a low income or out of work.
-It will give you the help you need to prepare for work, start work or earn more money.
+Universal Credit will help make sure you are better off in work than on benefits and give you the support you need to prepare for work, start work or earn more money.

 - Income Support

 - Child Tax Credit

 - Housing Benefit (rental)

 If you already receive a benefit being replaced by Universal Credit

 If your circumstances change you may move to Universal Credit at that time and your existing benefits will stop.